What Kind of Country Is It?

 From One Stage…

-B/W raw footage from Music Vault: Joni Mitchell’s “Coyote” with the Band at the Last Waltz
+B/W raw footage from The Band on MV: Mitchell’s “Coyote” with the Band at The Last Waltz

-B/W raw footage from Music Vault: Joni Mitchell’s “Fury Sings the Blues” with the Band at the Last Waltz
+B/W raw footage from The Band on MV: Mitchell’s “Fury Sings the Blues” with the Band at The Last Waltz, plus Neil Young on harmonica.

-Moreover, when Mitchell appears in the 1978 Scorcese documentary, only “Coyote” is included — the film includes only one number from most of the guest performers; and I believe the director made the choices — and she is introduced on the heels of an interview segment called “Women on the Road” (see below).
-That is, Scorcese chose to place Mitchell’s welcome onto the stage immediately after leering remarks from The Band about “women” as objects.
-To be extra clear about the causality: the director of a concert documentary chose to introduce an influential musician and composer with ugly, sexist and unrelated blither, rather than, say, thoughts about musical composition or influences — which the documentary does also include — or just with Robbie Robertson announcing, as in the above raw footage, “Joni Mitchell.
-Right!”
-(The audience is yelling her name, as if guessing who was next up.)
+When Mitchell appears in the 1978 Scorcese documentary, only “Coyote” is included — the film includes only one number from most of the guest performers; and I believe the director made the choices — and she is introduced on the heels of an interview segment called “Women on the Road” (see below).
+That is, Scorcese chose to place Mitchell’s welcome onto the stage immediately after leering interview remarks from about “women” as objects.
+To be extra clear: the director of a concert documentary chose to introduce an influential musician and composer with ugly, sexist and unrelated blither, rather than, say, thoughts about musical composition or influences — which the documentary does also include — or just with Robbie Robertson announcing, as in the above raw footage, “Joni Mitchell.
+Right!” (as the audience yells her name before she appears).

 ….And, for the record: I do love and recommend the movie, for all the anger I harbor toward its director over many of its specifics.
 It’s available through Kanopy streaming and local libraries.
-(And I believe there is some kind of remastering with additional numbers originally omitted, including Mitchell’s “Furry Sings the Blues.”)
+(Rhino offers an extended anniversary soundtrack including numbers originally omitted.)

 …to Another